Fake it till you make it: Learning transferable representations from synthetic ImageNet clones: Extended experimental results

 We compare four different models trained on either real or synthetic data for the 100 classes of \imnethlong: One model trained on real images, ImageNet-100-Real, two models trained on synthetic image sets of the same size obtained by using two different prompts: $p_c = $ ``$c$'' and $p_c = $ ``$c, h_c$ inside $b$'', and the ImageNet-100-SD-10x model, trained using ten times more images.

-We perform these analyses on all the datasets we consider in the main paper and listed in~\Cref{tab:datasets}.
-For the sake of this study, we split them into three groups: a) ImageNet-100-Val/v2, b) ImageNet-100-Sketch/A/R and c) the 10 transfer datasets.
+We perform these analyses on all the datasets listed in~\Cref{tab:datasets}, except for the 5 ImageNet-CoG levels.
+For the sake of this study, we split them into three groups: i) ImageNet-100-Val/v2, ii) ImageNet-100-Sketch/A/R and iii) the 10 transfer datasets (long-tail and small-scale).
 For each pretrained model and dataset, we extract features for either only the images in the test set (for the ImageNet test sets), or for all images (for the small transfer datasets).
 We then compute each of the four metrics separately on each dataset, and average them over all datasets in the same group.
 Before computing metrics, we $\ell_2$-normalize features.

 Result analysis for each of the four metrics follows.

 \looseness=-1 \mypar{Sparsity} Inspired by~\cite{kornblith2021why}, we compute feature {\em sparsity ratio}, \ie, the percentage of feature dimensions close to zero with a threshold of $10^{-5}$.
 We report sparsity ratios in~\Cref{fig:sparsity}.
 We see that the sparsity ratio for the models trained on synthetic images increases as the ``diversity'' of a synthetic dataset increases, \ie, we see gradual increase in sparsity scores from $p_c = $ ``$c$'' and $p_c = $ ``$c, h_c$ inside $b$'' to ImageNet-100-SD-10x.
 This observation aligns with their performance as well, \ie, in the main paper we show that ImageNet-100-SD-10x performs best in general while $p_c = $ ``$c$'' performs worst.
 More interestingly, we see that ImageNet-100-Real, the model trained on real images, learns the most sparse representations.